zhongerting/WarpX2511-xjtu/Docs/source/usage/parameters.rst

     Resampling is performed everytime the number of macroparticles per cell of the species averaged over the whole simulation domain exceeds this parameter.

+* ``<species>.do_temperature_deposition`` (`boolean`) optional (default `false`)
+    When running with Ohm's Law Hybrid Solver, this will enable temperature deposition in each dimension with a matched shape function and filtering used for current deposition.
+    This is required when using the electron energy solver with electron-ion temperature relaxation.

 .. _running-cpp-parameters-fluids: